NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 LOCATION\_SYDNEY\_\_AUS\_IWEC Data\_947670,-33.95,151.18,10.0,3.0

-LOCATION + the city, state/province, country and WMO fields from the EPW file are concatenated to form the “Location Title”.
+LOCATION + the city, state/province, country and WMO fields from the EPW file are concatenated to form the "Location Title".
 The latitude, longitude, time zone and elevation fields are numeric.

 ### Design Conditions Header/Data (CSV)